 - The request summarizes the research in context of the current state-of-the-art, outlines the computational algorithms to be used, and relates these algorithms to the research subsections.

 - The reviewers were provided sufficient information but not overwhelmed by details.

 - Justification for the allocation request was clear and closely coupled to computational experiments or projects.
 As such, if the committee needed to reduce the original request, the reduction could have been done rationally with minimum disruption to the investigator.

 - Results from previous allocations were summarized and related to this request.

-A PI who applies for an XSEDE resource allocation must be a researcher or educator at a U.S. academic or non-profit research institution.
+A PI who applies for an XSEDE resource allocation is usually a researcher or educator at a U.S. academic or research institution.
 A principal investigator (PI) may not be a high school, undergraduate, or graduate student (but see Section 8.1); a qualified advisor must serve in this capacity.
 A postdoc is eligible to serve as a PI.
-XSEDE welcomes allocation requests from throughout the science and engineering community.
+XSEDE welcomes allocation requests from throughout the research community.
 This section clarifies and makes explicit the eligibility rules that apply to specific classes of researchers and educators.

 Allocation requests submitted on behalf of faculty members at the military service academies, including the U.S. Military Academy, the U.S. Naval Academy, the U.S. Air Force Academy, the U.S. Coast Guard Academy, the U.S. Naval Postgraduate School, and the Uniformed University of the Health Sciences, will be accepted on the same basis as requests from other academic institutions.